PascalLG/todotxt-hs/README.md

 todo ls @phone mom
 ```

-Comparison is not case sensitive.
+When processing keywrods, comparison is not case sensitive.

 ### Adding tasks